bytebrew/ewald/README.md

 Web based X-Ray diffraction data alanysis tool.

 **This is still a concept!
-No actual data processing algorithms is yet there**
+No actual data processing algorithms are there yet**

 ## Data visualization